Catchment delineation#

 …create a glacier mass profile based on elevation zones.

-First of all, we will read some settings from the config.ini file:
+First, we read the required settings from the config.ini file:

 DEM to download: MERIT 30m